Gallaghers bid for remaining 4.4% of housebuilder Abbey

 Abbey also reported it made a pre-tax profit of €26 million for the six months to the end of October, up from €21.59m for the corresponding period last year, and helped by foreign exchange gains of €3.52 million.

-Our housebuilding division completed 291 sales, including 237, 36 in Ireland 36, and 18 in Czechia during the period, with a turnover of €105.5 million resulting in an operating profit of €25 million.
+Our housebuilding division completed 291 sales, including 237 in the UK, 36 in Ireland and 18 in Czechia during the period, with a turnover of €105.5 million resulting in an operating profit of €25 million.